MicrosoftDocs/msix-docs/msix-src/hub-page-test-docs.md

 layout: HubPage
 ---

-# Get started with MSIX
+<h1>Get started with MSIX</h1>

-MSIX is a package format for all Windows 10 apps regardless of the device type - PCs, Xbox, Hololens and more.
-MSIX provides a wide array of tools to assist IT Pros and developers to build, distribute and deploy MSIX app packages.
+MSIX is a package format for all Windows 10 apps regardless of the device type and provides a wide array of tools to assist you build, distribute, and deploy MSIX app packages.

 <div class="container">
 <h2>MSIX documentation</h2>